Crash of a Lockheed 18-40-11 LodeStar in Townsville

 Circumstances:

-The crew left Townsville on a flight to Port Moresby (7 Mile Aerodrome).
-About thirty minutes prior to the ETA, the crew encountered poor weather conditions and the visibility was low.
+The airplane departed Townsville on a flight to Port Moresby (7 Mile Aerodrome).
+About 30 minutes prior to the ETA, the crew encountered poor weather conditions and the visibility was limited.
 The captain was able to gain height and continued above the cloud layer.
-Unfortunately, the aircraft christened 'Yankee Clipper' overflew Port Moresby and continued to the north.
-Due to fuel shortage, all eight occupants decided to abandon the aircraft and bailed out.
-While the aircraft crashed and was lost, six crew members were recovered (some of them eight days later) while two others were killed.
+Unfortunately, the aircraft christened 'Yankee Clipper' overflew Port Moresby and continued to the east.
+Due to fuel shortage, all eight occupants decided to abandon the airplane and bailed out.
+The airplane dove into the ground and crashed on the slope of Mt Suckling located about 200 km east of Port Moresby and was destroyed.
+Six crew members were recovered (some of them eight days later) while two others were killed.

 Crew (22nd BG):